ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 - `immediate` trigger timer immediately or not.
 Boolean, defaults to true

 [tip type="note"]
-If `maxTimerLength` has not been defined, the trigger will continue to send out pings until the page is fully closed (and not just hidden).
+The timer trigger will continue to send out requests regardless of document state (inactive or hidden), until the `maxTimerLength` has been reached or `stopSpec` has been met.
+In the case of no `startSpec`, the `maxTimerLength` will default to infinity.
 [/tip]

 See the following example: